 We mentioned the biggest upsets of FCS teams over FBS teams, but those aren’t the only victories for the Football Championship Subdivision over the Football Bowl Subdivision.
-Just last season, 12 FCS schools defeated an FBS opponent, which includes four wins over Power Five opponents.
+In the 2021-22 season, 12 FCS schools defeated an FBS opponent, which includes four wins over Power Five opponents.

 There have typically been between seven and nine FCS wins over FBS foes every year, but only six times has an FCS team ever upended a ranked FBS opponent.
 And it isn’t a surprise when some of the better teams in the FCS end up beating some of the worse teams at the FBS level with several FCS playoff teams holding wins over lower-level MAC programs or an independent such as UMass.